gruberb/blog-hugo/content/post/finance.md

 You won't get richt, but with a combination of ETFs, Stocks and the use of RoboAdviser, you can most probably gain a solid 10% return every year from your hard saved money.

-Timeframe: It took me around 4 months of daily reading and investigating to feel solid enough to invest small amounts on my own and start to build a solid knowledge of the stock market.
+Timeframe: It took me around 4 months of daily reading and investigating to feel solid enough to invest small amounts on my own and start to build up small amounts of knowledge of the stock market.